weaverryan/ioMenuPlugin/docs/02-Customizing-Menus.markdown

 hidden due to lack of credentials.
 By using the special `ioMenuAdminItem` class, this behavior will happen automatically.

---->To continue reading, see Chapter 3: Importing from YAML and the database
+--->To continue reading, see Chapter 3: Reordering and Splicing Menus